 Posts in "iOS"

-Introduction In 1975, a book was published that changed the way we approach complex problems.
+In 1975, a book was published that changed the way we approach complex problems.
 Inspired on how nature works “Adaptation in Natural and Artificial Systems” set the bases of genetic algorithms.
-The release date of this blogpost is strongly linked to that book, it is a symbolic tribute to its author, John Henry Holland, … Read More
+The release date of this blogpost is strongly linked to that book, it is a symbolic tribute to its author, John Henry Holland, who … Read More

 As part of zLab’s platform research team, I’ve tried to investigate an area of the kernel that wasn’t thoroughly researched before.
 After digging into some of Apple’s closed-source kernel modules, one code chunk led to another and I’ve noticed a little-known module, which I’ve never seen before, called AppleAVE.
 AppleAVE was written neglecting basic security fundamentals, to the extent that the … Read More

 Introduction In this blogpost I describe the history of z9, our detection engine.
 I will show its performance over reference data sets commonly used in the machine learning community.
 I’ll then describe how we apply it to detect networks attacks without any type of packet inspection.
 Eventually, we encourage you to participate by helping us gather and validate performance data from … Read More